 The second reason is the Fundamental Theorem of Linear Algebra: that several different characterizations of dimension or rank are equivalent.
 This has recently been called a "miracle" by Landsberg (J. Landsberg 2021, Sec.2; J. M. Landsberg 2021), who emphasized that almost no other measures of rank share this property, and gave a geometric explanation as to why.
-Interestingly, one of the few other geometric situations that shares some of these properties are curves in two dimensions (but not three or more!), an example of the theme of this chapter.
+Interestingly, one of the few other geometric situations that does share some of these properties is that of curves in two dimensions (but not three or more!), an example of the theme of this chapter.